-Cooler Master claims the life span over approx. 160,000 hours which is pretty impressive.
+Cooler Master claims the life span over approx. 40,000 hours which is not so impressive.
 The fan is in fact not noisy during gaming and almost not audible during office works or in IDLE mode.
 The only time you can hear the fan was during loads over 70% when the fan had to spin at high RPM keeping the air flow as fast as possible.

 When it comes to build quality, the is not much to complain at all.
 During unboxing we found everything in its place, no aluminium fins were broken or somehow bend.
 Removing of fan is very easy, should you need to clean is later of dust.
 When it comes to performance, we are little bit surprised as we have expected bit more.
 We had to run an extra test just to make sure our first test results are not any kind of incorrect.
 But results of both tests were pretty much the same.

 The mounting brackets need little bit more patience and in many cases we recommend to take the mainboard out of the chassis.
 The so called X-Bracket mounting system is compatible with all current sockets, and the good thing is that it puts the pressure in the middle of the base plate(cold plate).
 Thus, you can be sure that the cooler contact surface has equal pressure.